Where can I get Valgrind?

 - Build Firefox with JEMalloc disabled.
 Despite considerable efforts, Memcheck does not adequately understand JEMalloc's behaviour, and loses a lot of its error-detection capability if you use it.
 Hence it is pretty much mandatory to use the standard system implementation of malloc/free/new/delete if you want sensible results from Memcheck.

 - Build Firefox with "-g -O".
 Don't use a plain "-g" (unoptimized) build.
 Checking memory references takes Valgrind a lot of time.
 At -O0 (no optimization), gcc does't do much register allocation, so the generated code has many unnecessary memory references which slow Valgrind down.
 At -O (that is, -O1) most of those disappear, whilst retaining pretty good stack-unwind-ability, so that Valgrind can still produce sane stack traces.
-The difficulties with running optimised code on Memcheck are (1) a somewhat increased risk of false positive uninitialised-value errors, and (2) incomplete or incomprehensible stack traces.
+The dangers with running optimised code on Memcheck are (1) a somewhat increased risk of false positive uninitialised-value errors, and (2) incomplete or incomprehensible stack traces.
 At -O1 neither of these seem significant.
-If you want to live dangerously, and you have gcc-4.3 or later, try "-g -O2".
+If you want to live on the bleeding edge, and you have gcc-4.3 or later, try "-g -O2".
 This appears to give reasonable results too.
 There may be future improvements to Valgrind to mitigate problem (1) at -O2, and newer gccs appear to give better debug info at high optimisation levels, thereby mitigating (2).

 - Use 64-bit builds of Fx in preference to 32-bit builds.
 64-bit code has more available registers and better calling conventions, both of which reduce the number of memory references Valgrind has to check.